thecodeteam/nova-scaleio-ephemeral/README.md

 # ScaleIO ephemeral backend for Nova
-This project provides code patches for Nova to use EMC ScaleIO as ephemeral backend.
+This project provides code patches for Nova to use EMC ScaleIO as ephemeral storage backend.

 ## Installation
 Figure out installed version of Nova (e.g. 2015.1.2).
 Make appropriate diff file available on a compute node dedicated to patching.
 In the node console type: